dylanR33/unity-test-fixture-setup/README.md

 free to copy this folder to your project and rename it and its files as you find necessary, however DO NOT rename the test_runners directory (however the files within it can be renamed).

+The directory 'example' contains a minimal example of how to incorperate this repository into a project.
+From within this directory simply run `make test` and observe the output.

 ## Suggested Test File Naming Convention